Tech Tips & Guides

 (Lenovo Vantage can update itself and certain drivers.
 It also might notify you of a BIOS update.
 Keeping System Interface Foundation up to date is crucial for Vantage features to work correctly.)

-If none of the above solutions have freed your Lenovo battery from the 80% charge cap, then the issue may not be software at all – it could be a failing battery.
-Over time, lithium-ion batteries wear out and lose capacity.
-A deteriorated battery might struggle to charge beyond a certain point (for instance, 80%) because its actual full capacity has reduced.
+If none of the settings above have freed your Lenovo from the 80% cap, the problem may not be software at all — it could be a failing battery.
+Turning Conservation Mode off will not fix a battery that has physically worn out: no software setting can restore capacity a lithium cell has already lost.
+Over time lithium-ion batteries wear out and lose capacity, and a deteriorated pack can struggle to charge beyond a certain point because its actual full capacity has fallen.

 Here’s what to do if you suspect a battery issue: